DrAdamRoe/py-server-examples/README.md

 #### Troubleshooting Common Issues

+* Make sure that the shebang at the top of `parseForm.py` contains the path to your installation of python3. i.e., replace the line `#!/usr/local/bin/python3` with `#!<this_is_where_my_python_lives`.
+If you don't know the path, issuing `which python` to find out.
+If you get a 501, this is likely the solution.

 * If you see a message like the following, you are probably using python2 instead of python3:

   ```